yt-project/unyt/docs/usage.rst

 (centimeter gram second).
 For CGS these are :meth:`unyt_array.in_cgs
 <unyt.array.unyt_array.in_cgs>` and :meth:`unyt_array.convert_to_cgs
 <unyt.array.unyt_array.convert_to_cgs>`.
 These functions create a new copy of an
-array in CGS units and convert an array in-place to CGS. respectively.
+array in CGS units and convert an array in-place to CGS respectively.
 For MKS, there are the :meth:`unyt_array.in_mks <unyt.array.unyt_array.in_mks>` and :meth:`unyt_array.convert_to_mks <unyt.array.unyt_array.convert_to_mks>` methods, which play analogous roles.